waimea-dmthomas/300dtd-assessment/docs/Design.md

 When errors are encountered, the site should clearly display a pop-up or other obvious visual indicator that describes and highlights their error and offers the best solution for the user to resolve such error.
 This means not using error codes, 404 pages or other confusing dead ends.
 Errors should also try to retain as much progress as possible for the user so they don't end up having to rewrite things when they encounter an error.

+### Match Between System and the Real-World

+When designing the site, words and images should be familiar to the real world.
+For example, icons and such should use objects or familiar symbols from the real world so that users know what they mean.
+Language should be plain and direct instead of technical.

+### Error Prevention

+The system should always do what it can do prevent users from creating errors.
+For example, there should be indicators to as whether a user's input is correct and there should always be confirmation messages for irreversable or major actions.

+This is important to the site as it means users don't have to worry about causing errors themselves as the site will always give them a warnig.

 -------------------------------------------------